K1RUN/inverse_bio_ode_solver/README.md

 To run model, run from python script in src/model and specify dp table name in stdin (they are stored inside butcher_table directory).

+To import PyCharm config copy all files from PyCharmConfig dir to projects .idea